Research activities

 Articles

-include submissions to the European String Teachers Association magazine, London Cello Society Newsletter and regular contributions
+include articles in the Strad Magazine, Music Teaacher magazine, the European String Teachers Association magazine, London

-to the Cello Club magazine which Helen previously collated and edited.
-Published articles include a discussion of various
+Cello Society Newsletter and regular contributions to the Cello Club magazine which Helen previously collated and edited.

-approaches to teaching beginner bow holds for the ESTA magazine and interviews with Melissa Phelps and Laura van der Heijden
+Published articles include a discussion of various approaches to teaching beginner bow holds for the ESTA magazine and interviews

-in the Cello Club magazine.
+with Melissa Phelps and Laura van der Heijden in the Cello Club magazine.

-from within the music profession and from other related disciplines is encouraged.
-Please email Helen if you are interested
+Exchange of ideas with people from within the music profession and from other related disciplines is encouraged.

-in discussing ideas.
-She is always keen to exchange ideas with interested parties!
+Please email Helen if you are interested in discussing ideas.
+She is always keen to exchange ideas with interested